arungskumar/prometheus-mvp/README.md

 ## How to set up the monitoring
 ### Step 1:
+The bosh_exporter client is required in order to discover the foundations that are being monitored.
+This enables foundations to be added, deleted, or modified, without having to manually tell prometheus about the new target.
+In order to make thie work, a bosh_exporter client, on the bosh director, is required.

 It is recommended to create a bosh_exporter UAA client with "refresh_token" grant type:
 ```
     client_id: bosh_exporter